tionis/Web_Data_Engineering_Project/docs/dev/deploy.md

 # Deployment Docs
 For deployment simply grab the latest jar artifact build and run it.
-Following paramaters can be modified before running the server:
+Following parameters can be modified before running the server:
  - Server Port can be changed by setting the environment variable `SERVER_PORT`.
 The default value is 8080